 With their wide range of innovative services, in particular licensing service, has brought positive implications for the development of a business climate in Surabaya city.
 The interest of investors is also higher to start a business there, there are more than 50 companies have opened factories in Ngoro Industrial Park.
 In addition to large-scale enterprises, small and medium business climate also continue to grow and improve their competitiveness not only in the scope of the national market but also in regional and international markets.
 Some small and medium industries that have a high potential for export products is the industry of shoes, bags and purses, handcrafted silver, brass castings where their products have been marketed in various countries such as in Europe, Saudi Arabia, and Asian countries.
 The development of the business climate, then a positive impact also on the level of community welfare is reflected in declining numbers of income gap of 0,28 in 2012 and 2013 to 0,27 in 2014.
 Over all performance achievements the Surabaya city government, finally in 2015 was awarded the best district by Indonesia's attractiveness Index, based on four assessment criteria namely: investment, public services, infrastructure, and tourism.
 In the context of investment, Surabaya city has a high fascination for investors.
 Both for foreign and domestic investment.
-In 2014 the number of foreign investors amounted to 38 that absorb a total of 5,478 workers, while there are 18 domestic investors with a workforce amounted to 1,483 people.
-Whereas in 2015, the level of investment in Surabaya regent was ranked fifth out of 33 number of counties/cities in East Java province.
+In 2014 the number of foreign investors amounted to 38 that absorb a total of 5,478 workers, while there are 18 domestic investment in Surabaya regent was ranked fifth out of 33 number of counties/cities in East Java province.